This is about the piece that shaped my year.

 In my life, all major moments of change have occurred on the “2” year in every decade: 12, 22, 32.
-I was 6 weeks away from 42, and I knew this would be a year of epic change.
+I was 6 weeks away from 42, and I knew this would be a year of epic change and growth.

 In 8,000 words, I covered a lot of ground — superficial things like how I want to plan my grocery shopping better, ideas about what it really means to define a brand, thoughts about how the real estate industry and others are completely missing the point of what they should be doing.

 But the heart of it was a reflection on my life.
 On what really matters.

 I reflected back on a decade of work, on changes I was considering in my business and in my life.
 And somehow, as tends to happen when writing, it evolved into something else.